mathiasare/SIREN-ImageColorizerProject/index.md

 Another problem is the size of the model: creating fully connected layers results in a model size proportionate to the square of the resolution of the image.
 Therefore, this model can only be applied on small images: in order to obtain a colorization of a large image, it would have to be split in small pieces, and then reassembled.

-As a conclusion, SIREN models are capable of associating correct colors on images.
+As a conclusion, SIREN models are likely capable of associating correct colors on images.
 However, the training can only be successful on classes of images: thee colorization must be able find similar images in the training dataset in order to be successful on other images.
 In addition, the colorization should be combined on small parts of images in order to obtain a quality colorization.
+The quality of the colorization depends on the type of model used: the more complex the model, the more variations are tolerable in the testing dataset.

 # Merging